 - In Ace Attorney, Miles Edgeworth wears a different waistcoat depending on the time frame.
 Throughout most of the Phoenix arc, it has a simple black design, but it was a lot more ornate in his younger days (and can still be seen hanging with its accompanying jacket on his office wall in the present).

-- In No More Heroes Henry trades his Badass Longcoat in the first game for this in the second.
+- In No More Heroes 2: Desperate Struggle, Henry trades his Badass Longcoat in the first game for one of these.

 - Cole Phelps of L.A.
 Noire wears several in his outifts, notably the ever stylish Hawkshaw.